dockserver/dockserver/wiki/docs/install/migration.md

 Navigate to
 /opt/appdata/system/servicekeys

-Upload the rclone.conf to this folder
+Upload the the same rclone.conf to this folder
 Rename rclone.conf to rclonegdsa.conf

 Navigate to